Tejas-H01/javaCode/Array/README.md

 - **Max.java**
   - Finds the maximum value in an integer array containing negative numbers.
   - Uses `Integer.MIN_VALUE` to safely handle all integer values.
-  - Iterates through the array and updates the maximum value.

 - **Reverse.java**
   - Reverses a character array.
-  - Prints the array elements in reverse order using a loop.
+  - Prints the array elements in reverse order.

 - **Sum.java**
   - Calculates the sum of all elements in an integer array.